ctrlplusb/easy-peasy/website/docs/docs/new-tutorial/consuming-state.md

 # Consuming state

-In order to access the [store](/docs/api/store) state from our components we will make use of the [useStoreState](/docs/api/use-store-state) hook that is bundled with Easy Peasy.
-If you aren't familiar with hooks, we highly recommend you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) on them.
+To access the state of our [store](/docs/api/store) from our components we can use Easy Peasy's [useStoreState](/docs/api/use-store-state) hook.

+> If you aren't familiar with hooks, we highly recommend you read React's [official documentation](https://reactjs.org/docs/hooks-intro.html).
+The docs are really well written and will cover everything that you need to consider when using hooks based APIs.

 ## Introducing the useStoreState hook